 As a registered member of the British Association for Counselling and Psychotherapy (BACP), I am required to continue my professional development on a regular, ongoing basis.
 This involves improving and broadening my competence, knowledge and skills, by attending regular courses, conferences, workshops, reading academic books, journals and articles or completing e-learning modules.

-I am also required to engage in regular supervision equating to at least two hours per month with an experienced supervisor in the field.
-Supervision is a form of professional mentoring for all practitioners to ensure standards, quality, advanced learning and sustainability is being undertaken.
+I am also required to engage in regular supervision with an experienced therapist.
+This supervision is a form of professional mentoring for all practitioners to ensure standards, quality, advanced learning and sustainability is being undertaken.

 Initial consultation is half price